 - Attend class sessions of the summer course.

-- Along with this application, all students are asked to submit a transcript.
+- Along with this application, all students are asked to submit a transcript, including a list of the courses you will likely be taking in Spring 2017.
 Unofficial transcripts will be accepted.
-Please email as an attachment to email@example.com.
+Please email as a pdf attachment to email@example.com.
+Please save the document using your last name and the document type, separated by an underscore (e.g., “Doe_Transcript”).